 We accept payment by NETS or PayNow for educational farm tours.
 For MOE registered Primary School / Secondary School / Junior Colleges, there’s an option for electronic vendor payment (with credit terms of 30 days).

-For home delivery services, all payment must be made online using PayNow (via a secured gateway Omise / HitPay).
+For home delivery services, payment can be made online using PayNow (via a secured gateway Omise / HitPay).
+Cash on delivery option is available for one time or recurring forever orders.

 You can have a close encounter with the goats at Hay Dairies Goat Farm.
 You can pet the goats and take photographs with them at a designated area along the goat viewing trail.
 Visitors can purchase Alfalfa Hay (SGD 5.00 per packet) at the farm and have a hands-on experience of feeding the goats!